python/cpython/Doc/library/datetime.rst

 .. method:: date.strftime(format)

    Return a string representing the date, controlled by an explicit format string.
    Format codes referring to hours, minutes or seconds will see 0 values.
-See section :ref:`strftime-strptime-behavior`.
+For a complete list of formatting directives, see section :ref:`strftime-strptime-behavior`.

 .. method:: date.__format__(format)